CogentRoleplayCommunity/FogentRoleplay/Magic/Runecraft/CompoundRunes/OilSpill.md

-#### Oil Spill
+# Oil Spill

-Slick greasy oil covers the ground in a circle centered on a point within range and turns it into difficult terrain for the duration.
+Slick flamable greasy oil covers the ground in a circle centered on a point within range and turns it into difficult terrain for the duration.

 When the oil appears, each creature standing in its area must succeed on an Acrobatics Check or fall prone.
 A creature that enters the area or ends its turn there must also succeed on a Acrobatics Check or fall prone

-##### Challenge Level
+## Dice Pool Size Effect

+0 -  4 dice: 4 ft radius, 30 sec duration, Challenge level 2

-**CL 1:** 2 ft radius, 30 sec duration, 30 ft range, Challenge Level 3
+5 -  8 dice: 6 ft radius, 60 sec duration, Challenge level 3

-**CL 2:** 4 ft radius, 45 sec duration, 45 ft range, Challenge Level 3
+9 - 12 dice: 8 ft radius, 90 sec duration, Challenge level 3

-**CL 3:** 6 ft radius, 1 min duration, 60 ft range, Challenge Level 3
+13 - 16+ dice: 10 ft radius, 120 sec duration, Challenge level 3

-**+2 ft of radius for every level above, + 15 sec duration, +15 ft of range**

-##### Requirement
+## Info

+Range: Melee

+Engaeable Opponents: Focused

-INT Requirment: 1
+INT Requirment: 0

 Energy Required: 1 energy minimum

-Constructed using the Rune of Sound , Rune of Mind, and Rune of Body.
+Runes Required:

+- Earth Rune (lvl 0)
+- Friction Rune (lvl 0)